 3. Show Your Ads to Your Geographic Audience

-The Keyword Planner’s filters allow you to customize where your ads show up based on language or location.
+The Keyword Planner’s filters allow you to customise where your ads show up based on language or location.
 This may be particularly useful if, for example, your business has a physical storefront, and you’re therefore hoping to reach more people searching around your location.

 While a keyword may have a high search volume nationally or across other wide areas, the filter can help you determine whether it’s a popular and relevant term in your local area.
 Back to our Vermont-based maple syrup business example, you can set your filters to whatever specificity — whether that’s within your city (Putney), state (Vermont), country (USA) and beyond.
 Your results in the keyword planner tool will show the average monthly search volume, search trends, suggested bid, etc., for Putney, Vermont, or whatever you’ve set as your geographic area.